What is the Lafayette Student Conduct System?

 If I am found responsible for a violation of Student Code of Conduct, will my parents be notified?

 Your disciplinary records are protected by the Family Educational Rights and Privacy Act (FERPA), and will be kept confidential except for those members of the College community who have an “educational need to know” or as provided for by law.
-Under the latter exception, the Office of Student Conduct will notify parents when there is a drug or underage alcohol violation, when a student is suspended or expelled, or if the outcome of a subsequent case would likely be suspension or expulsion.
+Under the latter exception, the Office of Student Conduct will notify parents when there is a health and safety emergency, when a student is at risk of suspension or expulsion, or if the outcome of a subsequent case would likely be suspension or expulsion.

 How will this affect my application to grad school or future employment?